ahmethascelik/jellyfin-androidtv/README.md

 - Users can manually adjust subtitle synchronization to match the audio.

 ## Why Was This Not Merged into Official Jellyfin?
-The original Pull Request ([#4502](https://github.com/jellyfin/jellyfin-androidtv/pull/4502)) was rejected due to the following reasons:
+The original Pull Request ([#4502](https://github.com/jellyfin/jellyfin-androidtv/pull/4502)) was rejected due to the following reason:
-- **Implementation concerns**: The maintainers had reservations about how the online subtitle integration was implemented.
-- **Project scope**: The maintainers preferred to keep online subtitle fetching outside the client app and rely on server-side solutions.
+- The maintainers preferred to keep online subtitle fetching outside the client app and rely on server-side solutions.
-- **Code structure**: Some modifications did not align with the maintainers’ preferred coding style and architecture.

 ## Monthly Releases
 Since these features are useful for many users, I will continue maintaining them in this repository.
 I will provide **monthly releases** with: